Cyfrin/Updraft/courses/solidity/1-simple-storage/4-functions/+page.md

 _You can follow along with the video course from here._

-📋 In order to store our favourite number, we need to create a new **function**.
+📋 To store our favourite number, we need to create a new **function**.
 We'll call it `store`, and it will be responsible for updating the `favoriteNumber` variable.

 ```solidity
 contract SimpleStorage {